adthoms/dcora/README.md

 ## Usage in multi-robot collaborative SLAM

-DPGO is currently used as the distributed back-end in [Kimera-Multi](https://github.com/MIT-SPARK/Kimera-Multi), which is a robust and fully distributed system for multi-robot collaborative SLAM.
+DCORA is currently used as the distributed back-end in [Kimera-Multi](https://github.com/MIT-SPARK/Kimera-Multi), which is a robust and fully distributed system for multi-robot collaborative SLAM.
 Check out the [full system](https://github.com/MIT-SPARK/Kimera-Multi) as well as the accompanying [datasets](https://github.com/MIT-SPARK/Kimera-Multi-Data)!

 ## Citations